-In relative theory, Reference frames play a vital role.
+In relative theory, reference frames play a vital role.
 It is used to measure a time of events by using a clock.
-An event is nothing but an occurrence that refers to a location in space corresponding to reference frame.
+An event is nothing but an occurrence that refers to a location in space corresponding to the reference frame.
 For instance, the explosion of a fire flower can be considered as an event.

 Postulates of Special Relativity

 The origin of Special Relativity not only depends upon these two postulates, but there are other factors such as the clock from their previous history and isotropy.

 Wave propagation was discovered during the theoretical investigation in classical electromagnetism.
 Classical electromagnetism is a branch of theoretical physics that mainly deals with the synergy between electric charges and current by using the classical Newtonian model.
 The theory provides an explanation of electromagnetic phenomena whenever the field strengths and relevant length scales are large enough that quantum mechanical effects are negligible.
 The broad study of moving charges forms the Liénard–Wiechert potential, leading to further development towards special theory of relativity.

 Special theory of relativity was developed by Albert Einstein.